Hillsboro, Ohio

 Hillsboro is a city in and the county seat of Highland County, Ohio, United States, approximately 35 mi west of Chillicothe and 50 mi east of Cincinnati.
 The population was 6,481 at the 2020 census.

 History

 Hillsboro was platted in 1807, and most likely named for the hills near the original town site.
 One of the late 19th century's largest reform organizations, the Woman's Christian Temperance Union that went on to play important roles in achieving women's suffrage and prohibition, was founded in Hillsboro in 1873.

+A 200-year old building on West Main Street collapsed on 3 June 2019.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.43 sqmi, all land.

 Hillsboro is located at the junction of U.S. Routes 50 and 62 and State Routes 73, 124, 138, and 247.